bartonlp/site-class/README.md

 time $result is needed is is there are other queries in a while loop.
 In that case you need to get the result of the query by calling the getResult() method before running the while loop.
-The $type can be 'assoc', 'num' or default 'both'. 'assoc' returns only an associative array, while 'num' return a numberic array.
+The $type can be 'assoc', 'num' or default 'both'. 'assoc' returns only an associative array, while 'num' return a numeric array.
 I usually use a numeric array with
 ``` php
 while(list($name, $email) = $S->fetchrow('num')) { ... }
 ```